-The W. Cary Edwards School of Nursing and Health Professions is committed to the belief that the School uses a teaching-learning process based on the principles of adult learning; demonstrates effective design, and delivery of educational experiences in varied learning environments; provides for collaboration and collegial interaction among mentors, educators, and peers; effectively links theory, practice, research, and technology; and extends its reach to people of diverse ethnic, racial, economic, and gender groups.
+The W. Cary Edwards School of Nursing and Health Professions employs a teaching-learning process that:

+- Is based on the principles of adult learning; - > Demonstrates effective design, and delivery of educational experiences in varied learning environments; - Provides for collaboration and collegial interaction among mentors, educators, and peers; - Effectively links theory, practice, research, and technology; - Extends its reach to people of diverse ethnic, racial, economic, and gender groups.